-But before your dive into studying mobile marketing tactics, pay attention to the following mobile marketing best practices to ensure you see the best results.
+Before you start your mobile marketing campaign, pay attention to the following marketing strategies to ensure you achieve the best results:

-The latest stats collected by Smart Insights show that mobile digital media time in the US is now significantly higher (51%) compared to desktop (42%).
+The latest stats collected by Broad Band Search show that mobile digital media time in the US is now significantly higher (55%) compared to desktop (42%).

 A desktop version of your site on a mobile device would typically deliver a disappointing experience to your visitors.
 Keep in mind that mobile users are busy and easily distracted.

 So what can you do to create an excellent mobile experience for your customers?

 First, you should put yourself in your customer’s shoes.
 There are some questions that are inherent to each buyer’s persona.
 However, there are other general questions that you should be able to answer to assess whether you’re providing the best mobile experience: